andrebergvind/cyclistic-bike-share-analysis/README.md

 ## Analysis

-The analysis showcases several differences between casual riders and annual members in terms of ride behavior, usage frequency, trip duration, and geographic movement patterns.
-By examining trends across time, location, and ride activity, the analysis provides deeper insight into how the two customer groups appear to use Cyclistic’s bike-sharing services for different purposes.
+The outcome highlights several differences between casual riders and annual members in terms of ride behavior, usage frequency, trip duration, and geographic movement patterns.

+By examining trends across time, location, and ride activity, the analysis below aims to provide a deeper insight into how the two customer groups appear to use Cyclistic’s bike sharing services for different purposes.

 **Ride Frequency**